MohanadOO/react-calculator/README.md

-#  Creating a Calculator using React.jso
+#  Creating a Calculator using React.js

 You can check out the design in CodePen by clicking this [Link](https://codepen.io/mohanadoo/full/QWqvKmb)